Moffat Library

 The Moffat Library, officially Moffat Library of Washingtonville, serves a population of 25,000 people in the village of that name in Orange County, New York, as well as the surrounding towns of Blooming Grove, Hamptonburgh and New Windsor.
 It is located in the center of town, at the intersection of NY 208 and NY 94.
 It boasts one Louis Comfort Tiffany-designed stained glass window and one Belcher mosaic stained glass window, although they were not part of the library's original design.
+Due to the windows and the building maintaining its original plan and most of its appearance, it is listed on the National Register of Historic Places.

+In 2011 the library was seriously damaged by floodwaters from nearby Moodna Creek during Hurricane Irene.
+It was unable to reopen until 2017; the exterior and interior of the building were extensively renovated.

 Construction

 It was named after David Moffat, a native of Washingtonville who later made a fortune in railroads, mining and finance in Colorado and settled in Denver.
 In 1885, nearing the age of 50, he decided he wanted to do something for his hometown, and so commissioned the library for the site of his boyhood home, the trading post his father Samuel had established at the crossroads in 1811.
 The library would be named for his mother Catherine as well as his father.
 He declared its purpose to be "the diffusion of useful knowledge".
 New York architect George Edward Harney designed a building in the then-popular Queen Anne style, to be built of brick made in nearby Goshen.
 The finished building included a Howard clock on the top, Greek columns and an auditorium with seating for 375.